NirmalVHrone/practice-nv/voice-practice/kids-speech/README.md

-# FastRTC POC
-A simple POC for a fast real-time voice chat application using FastAPI and FastRTC by [rohanprichard](https://github.com/rohanprichard).
-I wanted to make one as an example with more production-ready languages, rather than just Gradio.

 ## Setup
-1. Set your OpenAI and ElevenLabs API key in an `.env` file based on the `.env.example` file
+1. Set your OpenAI key in an `.env` file based on the `.env.example` file
 2. Create a virtual environment and install the dependencies
     ```bash
     python3 -m venv env